 '''

 protected void init() {

 addEventListener("myEvent", new ProxyEventListener(this));

 }

+// This method handles the event that was registered in init().

-public void handleEventMyEvent(String parameter) { log.debug("Received event myEvent with parameter " + parameter); } '''
+public void handleEventMyEvent(String parameter) {

+log.debug("Received event myEvent with parameter " + parameter);

+}

+'''

 The convention is that the proxy event listener translates an event "<event>" into a method call handleEvent<event> making the first letter of <event> uppercase.
-The "String parameter" is optional and can be omitted.
+The "string parameter" is optional and can be omitted.